ELECTRIFY THE ECONOMY

 Iberdrola is committed with the electrification as the no regret option for a sustainable economy

 The electricity sector is the best available energy vector to incorporate renewable facilities.
 Iberdrola promotes the decarbonisation of the economy through greater electrification, especially in sectors such as transport (through electric vehicles) and buildings (through heat pumps).

 In order for electrification to be possible, we must create a level playing field for energy sources:

 1. ALL ENERGY SOURCES (GAS, GASOLINE AND ELECTRICITY) must pay the cost of their emissions to the atmosphere, internalising the environmental cost.
 A uniform environmental taxation based on the "polluter pays" principle should be established.

-2. THE BARRIERS TO ELECTRIFICATION MUST BE REMOVED, streamlining electricity tariffs to remove non-supply costs (i.e. social, industrial or environmental support policies), and promoting electric end uses:
+2. THE BARRIERS TO ELECTRIFICATION MUST BE REMOVED, streamlining electricity tariffs to remove non-supply costs (i.e. social, industrial or environmental support policies).

 Find out more about electric vehicle deployment

 The transport sector is responsible for approximately a third of total energy consumption and a quarter of emissions in Europe.
 However, it is the only sector that has increased its emissions, by around 20 % since 1990, as opposed to reductions of more than 30 % both in the electricity sector and in industry.
 It Is still based mainly on fossil fuels, with renewable alternatives accounting for less than 10 % of the energy consumed.